livewire/docs/pages/lifecycle_hooks.md

 # Lifecycle Hooks

-Each Livewire component undergoes a lifecycle (`created`, `updating`, `updated`).
+Each Livewire component undergoes a lifecycle (`mount`, `updating`, `updated`).
 Lifecycle hooks allow you to run code at any part of the component's lifecyle, or before specific actions are handled.

 Hooks | Description
 --- | ---
-created | Runs immediately after the Livewire component is instantiated updating | Runs before any update to the Livewire component updated | Runs after any update to the Livewire component updatingEmail | Runs before a property called `$email` is updated
+mount | Runs immediately after the Livewire component is instantiated updating | Runs before any update to the Livewire component updated | Runs after any update to the Livewire component updatingEmail | Runs before a property called `$email` is updated